temporalio/documentation/docs/references/errors.md

 ## Resource Exhausted Cause RPS Limit

-This error indicates that the [Workflow](/workflows) has reached its RPS limit.
+This error indicates that the [Workflow](/workflows) has exhausted its RPS limit.

 <!--TODO: more info needed -->